pgorecka/Pabulum/README.md

 ### Directions Fragment

 Directions Fragment’s layout is a WebView.
 A WebView is an Android component that allows displaying web pages as part of an activity layout.
-In the Pabulum software it is used to display a website from which the specific recipe was fetched.
+In Pabulum it's used to display a website from which the specific recipe was fetched.
 It contains ingredients, preparation instructions and sometimes more.

 <br>
   <p align="center">